Defence Industries Limited: Shell-filling

 DIL set up facilities in St. Paul l'Hermite and Ste Thérèse, Quebec, to fill shells with explosives.

 The company purchased 3,000 acres of farmland in Pickering Township, Ontario, for the purpose of building Pickering Works, a large munitions factory.
 Construction began, and the DIL plant was opened in 1941.
 It employed about 9,000 people, including about 7,000 women, and was the largest munitions production factory in the British Empire.
 By the end of the war, the workers had filled more than 40 million percussion caps, detonators, bombs, anti-tank mines, armour-piercing and anti-aircraft shells.
 Although the houses built for the DIL employees were intended to be temporary, after the war the occupants petitioned to buy them, and, after permanent foundations were built, the homes became part of a new town, which was named Ajax after HMS Ajax (22), a light cruiser of the Royal Navy during World War II.

 Other war materials

 DIL's Montreal and Brownsburg plants made small arms.
 In Cornwall the company manufactured mustard gas.

 Post-war

 As World War II drew to a close, most of the DIL plants were shut down.
 DIL was contracted by the federal government to co-ordinate the construction and operation of Chalk River Laboratories, a pilot plant for the production of plutonium using heavy water as a moderator, which was being built in northern Ontario as part of the Manhattan Project.
-Temporary houses from DIL's plant in the town of Nobel were moved to the area, creating a new town, Deep River, to house the workers.
+Temporary houses from DIL's plant in the town of Nobel, Ontario were moved to the area, creating a new town, Deep River, to house the workers.

 In 1947, operation of the partially completed facility was taken over by the National Research Council; a number of DIL employees were hired by the NRC to provide continuity in the process.
 DIL continued to oversee construction in progress.